alephium/voting-tutorial/docs/Voting Application on Alephium.md

 $ npm run start
 ```

 The following React application should open at URL `http://localhost:3000`.
-This app is a very minimalist reproduction of the orginal application so we can focus on the code to deploy the contract and interact with it.
+This app is a very minimalist reproduction of the original application so we can focus on the code to deploy the contract and interact with it.
 We will just implement the logic behind each button.

 <img title="demo" src="./assets/tuto-app.JPG" alt="demo" >